fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 - Saidiya Hartman, "Venus in Two Acts." _Small Axe_ 12.2 (2008): 1-14.

 {% include alert.html class='danger' title='Archival Silence' text="
 - Normally we can only speculate about archival silences.
 In this 'special' assignment (although it's a lot like a weekly reflection), you will consider a silence about which you have intimate knowledge.
 Look through the photos on your phone (or wherever you keep photos).
-Drawing from the provocations in the readings, analyze the gaps in your own archive.
+Drawing from the provocations in the readings, analyze the silences in your own archive.
 Make it VERY CLEAR you are using the course readings---from both this and previous weeks---to inform your analysis.
+More details (and advice) are available on the [Archival Silence Assignment Guide](archival-silences).
 "%}